No-Cash-7970/txnDuck/docs/shareable_links_url_params.md

 ## Helpful tips

 - Pay attention to the the casing of the URL parameters and their values.
 They are case-sensitive.
+- Use the language agnostic version of links by removing the `/en`, `/es`, etc. in the link.
+This allows for a single link in various languages.
 - Although specifying a network is optional, it is best to specify the network for [Compose Transaction page links](#compose-transaction-page-links), especially for a transaction like an asset transfer transaction where it may not work if using the wrong network.

 ## Example links

 ### Example 1: Tip the developer 1 Algo :wink:

+- UI language: *Whatever is currently selected by user*
 - Network: MainNet
 - Sender: *To be filled in by user*
 - Receiver: OMFLGYWNFKRIZ6Y6STE5SW3WJJQHLIG6GY4DD3FJHQRAK6MY5YMVJ6FWTY